 The Sahara is really really really far away.

-If you’re in Morocco and have some time to explore I’m sure seeing the Sahara is high on your list.
+If you’re going to Morocco and have some time to explore I’m sure seeing the Sahara is high on your list.
 It’s beautiful and will take your breath away—just know that it is extremely far away.
 I’m talking like 10 hours of straight driving through mountainous regions far.
 I knew this going in, it still felt like forever trying to get to the dunes.
+A good thing to note is that the desert gets extremely cold at night, make sure to know what to wear in Morocco and pack accordingly.

 Fill up on your vitamin C.